Your business needs a website, you know that, but what makes a website successful, what are the key elements to a successful website?

 A professional, well-designed site is important, after all your website is often a potential customer’s first impression of your business.
 So make it count!
 A good colour palette, good use of white space, clean design, and good font choice all are important in reflecting your business and brand.

 Include testimonials, reviews, client lists, work portfolios and case studies – these all establish your credibility and expertise.

 It is important to be found by google – SEO

 There is no point in having a site if it can’t be found – so your site needs to be optimised (search engine optimisation).
 Target keywords that are relevant to your business in your page titles, meta tags, headings and in your website’s content so that your potential customers can find your business online.
 Work on good quality (relevant and respected) backlinks i.e. getting other sites to link to your site.

-In this day and age your website will be viewed on multiple devices with multiple screen sizes, so it needs to mobile friendly.
+In this day and age your website will be viewed on multiple devices with multiple screen sizes, a successful website needs to be mobile friendly.
 The best way to do this is with responsive design.
 Having a website with responsive design means your website automatically adjusts its content to suit different screen widths for the best viewer experience.

-10. Encourage site visitors to leave their details:
+At the very least, encourage site visitors to leave their details

 Your website can be the most important client generator your business can have.
 A successful website will bring in new clients (and help existing clients).